smartive/stencil-nextjs-example/README.md

 This project shows how we got Stencil.js Web Components working inside the Next.js app directory.

-Big thanks goes out to [Wesley Luyten](https://github.com/luwes) who created [WeSC](https://github.com/luwes/wesc) which served as base of `./packages/web-components-react-wrapper`. 🙏
+Big thanks goes out to [Wesley Luyten](https://github.com/luwes) who created [WeSC](https://github.com/luwes/wesc) which served as base of `./packages/web-components-react-wrapper`. 🙏 Also we like to thank [Mux](https://github.com/muxinc) for there Web Components React [build script](https://github.com/muxinc/media-chrome/blob/main/scripts/react/build.js) which helped us to create our Stencil React Wrapper.

 _Disclaimer: The Web Components are copied from a client project and all styles are replaced with randomly generated values from ChatGPT.
 That's why they look so crappy. 🙊_